 Only full-time graduate students currently registered in an ECE graduate program are eligible to apply.
 Applications for overtime students at the time of nominations are not accepted.

 Every year, two awards are available for PhD students and one award is available for MESc students.
 A graduate student can receive the award only once.

 If there is no suitable candidate in a year no award will be made.

-The nomination package must include the following:
+The Application must include the following:

 Nominations will be received by the ECE Office.